 Article 4 –General implementation provisions

-The Parties agree that the recruitment of Georgian workers for temporary work in Israel in each specific sector shall be implemented jointly as set out in Implementation Protocols and their addendums for each specific sector.
+The Parties agree that the recruitment of Georgian Citizens for temporary work in Israel in each specific sector shall be implemented jointly as set out in Implementation Protocols and their addendums for each specific sector.

 Concluding Implementation Protocols shall be carried out by mutual agreement of the Cooperating Authorities set out in a written arrangement affirmed through diplomatic channels.